CGReposit/mijnNederlands/index.md

 layout: default
 ---

-# 🇳🇱 Learning Dutch — Daniel’s Journey
+# 🇳🇱 Learning Dutch

 Welcome to my personal project for learning Dutch.
-This repository serves as both a structured learning journal and a resource library for anyone studying Nederlands.
+This repository serves as both a structured learning journal and a resource library.

 ---